phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 What you must remember:

-* There exists two kinds of dynamic memory allocations while programming PHP (or extensions):
+* There exists two kinds of dynamic memory allocations while programming PHP Core or extensions:
     * Request-bound dynamic allocations.
     * Permanent dynamic allocations.

 * Request-bound dynamic memory allocations
     * Must only be performed when PHP is treating a request (not before, nor after).
-    * Can only be performed using the ZendMM dynamic memory allocation API.
+    * Should only be performed using the ZendMM dynamic memory allocation API.
-    * Are very common, basically 95% of your dynamic allocations will be request-bound.
+    * Are very common in extensions design, basically 95% of your dynamic allocations will be request-bound.
-    * Are tracked by ZendMM, and you'll be informed about bad usage of the memory area, or if you leak.
+    * Are tracked by ZendMM, and you'll be informed about leaking.

 * Permanent dynamic memory allocations
     * Should not be performed while PHP is treating a request (not forbidden, but a bad idea).
-    * Are not tracked by ZendMM, and you won't be informed about bad usage of the memory area, or if you leak.
+    * Are not tracked by ZendMM, and you won't be informed about leaking.
     * Should be pretty rare in an extension.

 Also, keep in mind that all PHP source code has been based on such a memory level.
 Thus, many internal structures get